Learn more about our vision, missions, and goals in the USF PMO Charter.

 Diana is currently working on the Faculty Prehire Onboarding Project, the Faculty Online Course Evaluation Project and the Network Infrastructure Redesign Project.

-As the newest member of the ITS PMO team, Teresa brings over seven years experience in marketing, communications, and project management.
+Teresa brings over seven years experience in marketing, communications, and project management.
 Prior to joining USF, Teresa was the Green Infrastructure Communications and Public Outreach Lead at the San Francisco Public Utilities Commission, a department of the City and County of San Francisco.
-In that role, she led and implemented strategic community engagement initiatives to help shape the planning and design of ten large-scale stormwater management projects in the City.
+In that role, she led and implemented strategic community engagement initiatives to help shape the planning and design of ten large-scale storm water management projects in the City.

 Teresa holds a master's in business administration from San Francisco State University focused in sustainability and corporate responsibility and a bachelor's degree in business administration from the University of California, Riverside.